jupyterhub/binderhub/doc/setup-binderhub.rst

     helm install jupyterhub/binderhub --version=0.2.0-3b53fce  --name=<choose-name> --namespace=<choose-namespace> -f secret.yaml -f config.yaml

-This command will install the Helm chart released on March 3rd, 2019 as identified by the commit hash (the random string after `0.2.0-`).
-If you wish to install a different release, you only need to provide the commit hash for your desired release.
-A list of Chart versions and their commit hashes is available `here <https://jupyterhub.github.io/helm-chart/#development-releases-binderhub>`__.
+This command will install the Helm chart released on March 3rd, 2019 as identified by the commit hash (the random string after `0.2.0-`), which is provided as a working example.
+You should provide the commit hash for the most recent release, which can be found
+`here <https://jupyterhub.github.io/helm-chart/#development-releases-binderhub>`__.

 .. note::